nbdt-journal/automatic-reviewer-assignment/README.md

 ### Setup

-Preferably use a virtual environment, which can be done through venv or miniconda.
-Following this, install the requirements.
-Two samples are shown below and can be followed.
+It is recommended to use a virtual environment to set up the project.
+You can use either venv or miniconda to create the virtual environment.
+Once the virtual environment is created, install the requirements using the following commands:

     By venv:
     python3 -m venv venv